xcytxs/Idev2/README.md

   - Interact with third-party APIs
   - Deploy to production from chat
   - Share your work via a URL
-- **Full-Stack in the Browser**: Bolt.new integrates cutting-edge AI models with an in-browser development environment powered by **StackBlitz’s WebContainers**.
-This allows you to:
-  - Install and run npm tools and libraries (like Vite, Next.js, and more)
-  - Run Node.js servers
-  - Interact with third-party APIs
-  - Deploy to production from chat
-  - Share your work via a URL

 - **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Bolt.new gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
 This empowers AI agents to handle the whole app lifecycle—from creation to deployment.
-- **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Bolt.new gives AI models **complete control** over the entire  environment including the filesystem, node server, package manager, terminal, and browser console.
-This empowers AI agents to handle the whole app lifecycle—from creation to deployment.

 Whether you’re an experienced developer, a PM, or a designer, Bolt.new allows you to easily build production-grade full-stack applications.
-Whether you’re an experienced developer, a PM, or a designer, Bolt.new allows you to easily build production-grade full-stack applications.

 For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!
-For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!

 ## Prerequisites

 Before you begin, ensure you have the following installed:
-Before you begin, ensure you have the following installed:

 - Node.js (v20.15.1)
 - pnpm (v9.4.0)
-- Node.js (v20.15.1)
-- pnpm (v9.4.0)

-## Setup
 ## Setup

 1. Clone the repository (if you haven't already):